 Social and emotional learning (SEL) is gaining significant traction in federal and state policy.
 Members of Congress from both parties have introduced or supported pending legislation that includes social and emotional learning.
-The 2015 Every Student Succeeds Act (ESSA) contains several provisions that encourage states and districts to promote SEL.
+Rep. Tim Ryan (D-Ohio) introduced two new bills in the spring of 2017 with bipartisan cosponsorship.
+H.R.
+1864 addresses chronic absenteeism and ways to prevent it.
+Many states are focusing on chronic absenteeism as one of the indicators of school improvement under the Every Student Succeeds Act (ESSA).
+H.R.
+2544 looks at ways to reduce teacher stress, an important factor in students’ success.

 Still, much more can be done.
 CASEL is collaborating with many partners to expand the presence of SEL in federal and state policy nationwide.
 Our priorities are outlined below.
 CASEL and other collaborators in the field of social and emotional learning—such as national foundations, prominent scholars, district superintendents, and the many high-quality SEL program providers at work in schools around the country—will provide support in the effort to advance these recommended policies.